ncatlab/nlab-content/pages/5/7/0/0/75/content.md

 =--

 ... but his other proposal, a first-order axiomatisation of [[Set|the category of sets]], works well.
-These and related approaches to foundations may be called _categorial_ or _categorical_ (the latter term is more common but clashes with another sense of 'categorical' in logic).
+These and related approaches to foundations may be called _structural_ or _categorial_ (or _categorical_, which is more common but clashes with another sense of 'categorical' in logic).

 +--{.query}